Ardel Wray: Work at RKO and Paramount

 In 1948, Wray was again approached by Lewton, then at Paramount Pictures, who was trying to rescue a project he was working on about the life of Lucrezia Borgia, with Paulette Goddard set to play the title role.
-Most of what is known about this project is found in chronicles of Lewton's career where, with minor variations, the authors suggest that the project initially belonged to some other producer, that Goddard or the studio didn't like Wray's script or the project was cancelled, and that Lewton tried to rework an "unused" script, but that somehow “the project slipped out of his hands.”

-These accounts, however, do not align with Paramount records or with Wray's personal history.
 Paramount Pictures production records show that Wray signed a contract in February 1948 to rewrite a script written by Michael Hogan titled A Mask for Lucrezia.
 By the time she completed that assignment a month later, Lewton had already been taken off the project (Note: It is not certain that Lewton was the author of the fictitious explanation for the failure of A Mask for Lucrezia, but his contract was not renewed and he left Paramount a short time later, a desperate man who some suggested became the inspiration for Kirk Douglas's portrayal of Jonathan Shields, the success-driven and "slightly insane" Hollywood producer in the 1952 film The Bad and the Beautiful.
 Lewton subsequently tried to resurrect the old Lewton group but was ultimately rejected by partners Robson and Wise.
 He died of heart failure at the age of 46 in March of 1951, two years after Bride of Vengeance opened.) and Wray had been optioned to continue working at Paramount on a new Alan Ladd project (Dead Letter, eventually released as Appointment with Danger), reporting to Sydney Boehm.